FairwindsOps/insights-docs/docs/features/insights-cli.md

 You can add the `--delete` flag to the `push rules` command, which will delete any Automation Rules from Insights that **do not exist** in your IaC repository.
 Adding the `--dry-run` flag will explain which Rules would be deleted without making changes to Insights.

-### App-Groups
+### App Groups

-You can use the Insights CLI to manage the configuration of App-Groups.
+You can use the Insights CLI to manage the configuration of App Groups.

-Check out the [App-Groups](/features/app-groups) documentation on use cases for configuring App-Groups.
+Check out the [App Groups](/features/app-groups) documentation on use cases for configuring App Groups.

 ```bash
 insights-cli push app-groups
 ```

 #### Syncing from Fairwinds Insights
-If you were managing App-Groups via Fairwinds Insights UI.
+If you were managing App Groups via Fairwinds Insights UI.
 You can download and sync those definitions using the following command:

 ```
 insights-cli download app-groups